 Here are 4 very important ways I’m able to use bacon grease in various ways to save money in my Homestead kitchen.

-We don’t eat lots of bacon here in the Taylor Household.
-Oh yeah don’t get me wrong, we LOVE bacon and we enjoy it from time to time, but it’s not often included in our limited budget.
+We don’t eat lots of bacon here at the Homestead.
+Oh yeah don’t get me wrong, we LOVE bacon and we enjoy it from time to time.
+But it’s not often included in our limited budget.

 Back in ‘the day’ I just used purchased shortening.
 But now I have a (free) readily-available supply of bacon grease to keep that cast-iron cookware wonderfully seasoned & non-stick.

 Speaking of making Homemade Pancakes, instead of putting a pat of (purchased) butter on my griddle when I cook them, I use a light coating of bacon grease.

 Oh, and I’m always cooking a bunch of chopped onions/peppers on that cast-iron griddle too.

 Using bacon grease keeps my pancakes, stuffed french toast. onions & peppers and homemade tortillas from sticking.
 Yet it adds a little flavor too.

 Bacon Grease A Flavorful Ingredient in Homemade Bread

 I’ve attempted (and FAILED) to make delicious homemade sandwich bread for years.
 But EUREKA I’ve finally succeeded